Blotch3D/Blotch3D/readme.md

 The default MonoGame "Effect" used to draw models (the "BasicEffect" effect) uses a pixel shader that does not do alpha testing.
-MonoGame does provide a separate "AlphaTestEffect" effect that supports alpha test.
-But AlphaTestEffect is *not* based on BasicEffect (and therefore must be handled differently in code), and does not support directional lights, as are supported in BasicEffect.
-So, don't bother with AlphaTestEffect unless you don't care about the directional lights (i.e. you are using only emission lighting).
-(If you do want to use AlphaTestEffect, see online for details.)
+MonoGame does provide a separate "AlphaTestEffect" effect that supports alpha test, but that is *not* based on BasicEffect (and therefore must be handled differently in code), and it does not support directional lights, as are supported in BasicEffect.
+So, don't bother with AlphaTestEffect.
+(For more info on AlphaTestEffect, see online for details.)

 For these reasons Blotch3D includes a custom shader file called BlBasicEffectAlphaTest (to be managed with a BlBasicEffect object) that